Mindful Thanksgiving: A Practical Guide to a Calmer Holiday

 Mindful Thanksgiving is a secular way to bring present-moment awareness into the ordinary parts of the holiday.
 It does not have to be religious, ceremonial, or formal.

-In everyday terms, it means noticing the planning, the food, the people, the emotions, and the gratitude without running the whole day on autopilot.
-You might feel your feet on the kitchen floor before answering a tense question.
-You might pause before checking your phone at the table.
+In everyday terms, it means noticing the planning, the food, the people, the emotions, and the gratitude without letting the whole day run on autopilot.
+You might feel cold fingertips around a serving spoon before answering a tense question.
+You might take one quiet breath while the refrigerator hums instead of trying to fix every mood at the table.

 The holiday is socially loaded, too.
-In a Pew Research Center survey, 96% of U.S. adults reported celebrating Thanksgiving source, which helps explain why expectations can feel high.
+In a Pew Research Center survey, 96% of U.S. adults reported celebrating Thanksgiving What Do Americans Think About Thanksgiving, which helps explain why expectations can feel high.
 A mindful approach does not erase those expectations.
 It gives you a practical way to meet the day with more steadiness.

 Small counts.